 You will then be given the option to change any additional settings, and review your data once more before finishing the import process.
 Once you've clicked "Start", DBeaver will work it's magic, and your data will be imported to the table!

 And there you have it!
 Five different ways to solve the issue of turning your offline files like CSV's into database tables.
 I hope that these solutions we helpful in helping you turn offline data into online files.

 Get started converting CSV, Excel, and JSON files to instant live databases with Dropbase

-Sign up for free today, or contact us to chat about solving your data onboarding needs
+Contact us to chat about solving your data needs